-CytoDyn Inc. (CYDY) is a Vancouver, Washington-based biotechnology company engaged in the clinical development and potential commercialization of humanized monoclonal antibodies for the treatment and prevention of Human Immunodeficiency Virus (HIV) infection.
+CytoDyn Inc. (CYDY) is a Vancouver, Washington-based biotechnology company engaged in the clinical development and potential commercialization of humanized monoclonal antibodies for the treatment and prevention of Human Immunodeficiency Virus (HIV-1) infection, GvHD and multiple Cancer types.

 Monoclonal antibodies – soluble proteins produced by the body in response to infections from bacteria, viruses and other pathogens – have become one of the fastest expanding opportunities in the biotech/pharma sector.
-CytoDyn's lead drug candidate is PRO 140, one of the leading monoclonal antibodies under development for HIV infection.
+CytoDyn's lead drug candidate is Leronlimab (PRO 140), one of the leading monoclonal antibodies under development for HIV-1 infection.

 CytoDyn operates under the guidance of a highly qualified management team and advisors with experience in a wide range of complementary skillsets, including business development, mechanical engineering, life sciences and biotech, manufacturing and clinical development, IP asset development, biologics, antibody drug conjugates, engineered tissue therapeutics, small molecule and radiopharmaceutical drugs and more.

-Additionally, CytoDyn has established relationships with world-class HIV experts who advise on the company's trial designs.
+Additionally, CytoDyn has established relationships with world-class HIV and Cancer experts who advise on the company's trial designs.

-Have initiated two Phase 3 trials for HIV and one Phase 2 for non-HIV Graft vs. Host Disease (GvHD)
+Underway Clinical trials: Phase 3 for HIV-1 Mono, Phase 2 for non-HIV Graft vs. Host Disease (GvHD) and Phase 1b/2 for triple negative breast cancer (TNBC).

-CytoDyn's lead product candidate, PRO 140, belongs to a new class of HIV/AIDS therapeutics intended to protect healthy cells from viral infection.
-The PRO 140 antibody appears to be a powerful antiviral agent leading to potentially minimum side effects or toxicity and less frequent dosing requirements, as compared to daily drug therapies currently in use.
+CytoDyn's lead product candidate, Leronlimab (PRO 140), belongs to a new class of HIV-1/AIDS and Cancer therapeutics intended to protect healthy cells from viral infection and supressing cancer cell metastasis.
+The Leronlimab (PRO 140) antibody appears to be a highly efficacious antiviral agent with minimum side effects or toxicity and less frequent dosing requirements, as compared to daily drug therapies currently in use.

 Was the subject of seven clinical trials, each demonstrating efficacy by significantly reducing or controlling HIV viral load in human test subjects; and